telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

   /opt/create_ge_images/publish_image myimage

-The command renames the ol:d image (using the suffix .old) and makes it private.
+The command renames the old image (using the suffix .old) and makes it private.
 It also prints the old image checksum.
 This value must be append to the replace directive at ``/etc/glancesync.conf``, this way the old image will be replaced with the new one in the other regions.